Samuel Vestey, 3rd Baron Vestey

 Samuel George Armstrong Vestey, 3rd Baron Vestey (19 March 1941 – 4 February 2021), was a British hereditary peer, landowner, and businessman.
 He served as Master of the Horse to Queen Elizabeth II from 1999 to 2018.
-Lord Vestey was part of the family dynasty that founded and still runs the Vestey Holdings multinational corporation.

 Early life and education

-Vestey was born on 19 March 1941 as the son of Captain The Hon.
-William Howarth Vestey, a Scots Guards officer who was killed in action in 1944 during the Second World War, and Pamela Vestey (née Armstrong).
-He was a great-grandson of the celebrated opera singer Dame Nellie Melba on his mother's side.
-He was educated at Eton College before attending Sandhurst and serving as a Lieutenant in the Scots Guards.
+Vestey was born on 19 March 1941, the son of Captain The Hon.
+William Howarth Vestey, a Scots Guards officer who was killed in action during World War II in 1944, and Pamela Vestey (née Armstrong).
+On his mother's side, he was a great-grandson of Australian opera singer Dame Nellie Melba.
+He was educated at Eton College before attending the Royal Military Academy Sandhurst and serving as a lieutenant in the Scots Guards.

 Business career

 Vestey was the chairman of the Meat Training Council from 1991 to 1995, before becoming chairman of the Vestey Group (now Vestey Holdings) in 1995.
 He was also a liveryman of the Worshipful Company of Butchers.
-In 1980, A Sunday Times investigation revealed that he and his cousin Edmund were found to have paid just £10 in tax on the family business's £2.3m profit made by the Dewhurst chain.
+In 1980, a Sunday Times investigation revealed that he and his cousin, Edmund Hoyle Vestey, were found to have paid just £10 in tax on the £2.3m profit made by the family's Dewhurst chain.

 Wave Hill walk-off

-Vestey, through his family company, owned the Wave Hill Station in Australia at the time of the Gurindji strike (also known as the Wave Hill walk-off) which ran for nine years from 1966, after 200 Aboriginal Australian workers staged a strike against poor working conditions and pay, and land dispossession.
+Through his family company, Vestey was associated with Wave Hill Station during the Wave Hill walk-off, which began in 1966.
+Around 200 Gurindji workers and their families walked off the station after negotiations with its owners broke down over the non-payment of wages and reliance on rations, later expanding their demands to include the return of traditional lands.

+The dispute later became a landmark event in the Indigenous Australian land rights movement, contributing to the passage of the Aboriginal Land Rights Act 1976 and shaping subsequent debates over Indigenous land ownership and native title.

-His role in the strike was mentioned by Ted Egan's song "Gurindji Blues", written in 1969 with Lingiari, and later popularised in the 1991 song by Paul Kelly and Kev Carmody, "From Little Things Big Things Grow".
-He also gets a mention in Irish folk musician Damien Dempsey's song "Wave Hill Walk Off", on his 2016 album No Force on Earth.
+The strike and Vestey's role in it were referenced in Ted Egan's song "Gurindji Blues", written in 1969 with Vincent Lingiari, and later popularised in the 1991 song "From Little Things Big Things Grow" by Paul Kelly and Kev Carmody.
+It also appears in Irish folk musician Damien Dempsey's song "Wave Hill Walk Off", from his 2016 album No Force on Earth.